 - Avoid aggressive sales language and in-your-face punctuation (BUY OUR CHEAP TICKETS NOW!!!) – emails like this trigger spam filters.

 - Ask open-ended questions to focus your reader’s attention – it’s an effective way to spark their interest, and they’ll open the email to look for answers.

 - Personalisation keeps content relevant to guests.
 It used to consist of simply adding a person’s name into the subject line – but this is now too common to stand out.
 It’s more effective to target people with location-specific offers or by interest or language.
 Voucher sites like Groupon do this well and send emails with subject lines promoting deals in the recipient’s area.

 - Funny subject lines are memorable and stand out – jokes, wordplay and one-words make a real impact.
 Just remember, what’s funny to you might not be funny to your audience – so keep it clean.

-6 – Add a subscription popup box on exit
+6 – Add a subscription popup box on the exit

 If done well, popups are a powerful way to build your subscriber list.
 Unfortunately, more often than not they’re done… not so well.

 How can you avoid annoying your customers with rubbish popups?